Four students studying Fine Arts, political science and medical research have each been presented with a $5000 Jim Bacon Foundation Scholarship.

 Camille Plant, of Hobart, is studying a Masters in Clinical Psychology.
 Her research will focus on the care and psychological treatment of cancer patients to help address the needs of the patients.
 She hopes to one day work as a clinical psychologist.

-Arabella Young, of Hobart, is based at the UTAS Menzies Research Institute Tasmania and her Honours project will investigate cancer genetics and gene regulation.
-Arabella has a Bachelor’s of Biotechnology and is keen to undertake PhD study one day with a view to becoming a researcher in the future.
+Arabella Young, of Hobart, is based at the UTAS Menzies Institute for Medical Research and her Honours project will investigate cancer genetics and gene regulation.
+Arabella has a Bachelor's of Biotechnology and is keen to undertake PhD study one day with a view to becoming a researcher in the future.

 Jillian Farmer, of Hobart, will use her scholarship to further her study in Fine Arts by completing an Honours project.
 Jillian is a volunteer tutor in art for therapy groups which include people recovering from cancer, strokes, Parkinson's and other conditions.